The Design Process

 If the build is completed at an inappropriate planting time the bare soil can be sown with a decorative green manure, to be dug into the ground in autumn.

-Stage 9 - Handover
+Stage 9 - It's all yours now!

 You have a brand new, beautiful, easy-care garden to watch grow and develop; play and relax in; show to the neighbours… So many possibilities!